oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 authenticate clients, e.g., using [@I-D.ietf-oauth-jwsreq].

-## Credential Leakage via Referrer Headers {#credential_leakage_referrer}
+## Credential Leakage via Referer Headers {#credential_leakage_referrer}

-Authorization codes or values of `state` can unintentionally be disclosed to attackers through the referrer header, by leaking either from a client's web site or from an AS's web site.
+Authorization codes or values of `state` can unintentionally be disclosed to attackers through the Referer HTTP header (see [@RFC7231], Section 5.5.2), by leaking either from a client's web site or from an AS's web site.
 Note: even if specified otherwise in [@RFC7231], Section 5.5.2, the same may happen to access tokens conveyed in URI fragments due to browser implementation issues as illustrated by Chromium Issue 168213 [@bug.chromium].

 ### Leakage from the OAuth Client